Ultimate Universe: Premise

-In "Ultimate Invasion", the Maker orchestrates an elaborate escape from his imprisonment in Earth-616, ultimately building a portal to another universe, Earth-6160.
+In the 2023 miniseries Ultimate Invasion, the Maker orchestrates an elaborate escape from his imprisonment in Earth-616, ultimately building a portal to another universe, Earth-6160.
 Upon arrival in 1963, he uses his knowledge of future events and technology to seize control of the world, eliminating and torturing potential opponents to his regime.
 He deals, overtly or covertly, with all external threats that traditional superheroes would otherwise handle in other Earths, like Galactus or the Kree–Skrull War.
 He also forges alliances and helps to install figures to depose heroes and figures opposed to him, such as when he assists Loki in taking control of Asgard and other realms.

 Due to the alteration of world history, most heroes are non-existent or heavily corrupted.
 The origins of many heroes and the initial beginning of a Heroic Age are averted.
-Since Mutants had no central figures to guide them, their political movements were destroyed and have been forced underground; some have been co-opted by legitimate actors.
+Since mutants had no central figures to guide them, their political movements were destroyed and have been forced underground; some have been co-opted by legitimate actors.
 The Punisher became a notorious historical figure whose tactics were co-opted by a Neo-Nazi group called the Red Skulls, inspired by the villain of the same name.
 The Savage Land is industrialized and all prehistoric life is extinct after a violent takeover by a group of mercenaries under Roxxon's command in the 1970s.
 Attilan was destroyed and the surviving Inhuman population was scattered across the globe.

 By 2023, the Maker has fully transformed the world into a series of political spheres controlled by his political allies and their vassals, integrating several superheroes and existing regimes while installing neo-feudal regimes in major parts of the world.
 Geopolitics has been replaced by a form of war economy practiced between power blocs controlled by the Maker and his Council.
 There are no known democracies left, and most states are personally dominated by small families, as with Hi no Kuni, the Eurasian Republic and others.
 When faced with threats, the Council utilizes their near-total control over local political and economic organizations to harass and confront dissidents; the Maker himself runs an advanced secret police organization known as H.A.N.D, which rapidly eliminates dissenters.

 The modern world is ultimately organized as such: